Armalite AR-16: History

 The AR-16 was developed shortly after ArmaLite's previous rifle, the AR-15.
 It was designed by Eugene Stoner in 1959 and unlike the AR-15, it was not intended for domestic use by the US Army; it was instead marketed towards emerging nations with a limited industrial base.
 The 7.62×51mm cartridge was selected for the AR-16.

 In a marketing ploy, ArmaLite also emphasized that the machine tools used to produce the gun could be re-purposed for agricultural and office purposes.
 The AR-16 was briefly marketed in the early 1960s but never entered full production due to a lack of sales.
 There was very little interest in the design, as countries were largely satisfied with the FN FAL.
 In order to adapt to the changing market, ArmaLite redesigned the weapon in 5.56mm; this evolved into the ArmaLite AR-18.
-Plans were made for several variants of the standard AR-16, including a 9mm submachine gun and a civilian sporting rifle.
-Ultimately, only a carbine variant was ever made.
+Plans were made for several variants, including a 9mm submachine gun and a civilian sporting rifle, but ultimately, only a carbine variant was ever made.